 Harriet Fasenfest explains how her early exposure to social injustice and her love of food led her down a certain path.

 Halloween is fast approaching & Robin Hassett of the Dessert Tray shows us how to decorate a cake for the holiday.

 Kathryn Yeomans shows us how to make bread and butter pickles.
 Visit to a small organic co-processing cannery.

-When Virginia Yoder and her husband Emerson began to farm on their 50 acre property, near Molalla, Oregon, in the mid to late 1940′s, America’s food supply was still bound directly with the seasons.
+In the 1940’s when Virginia Yoder and her husband Emerson began to farm on their 50 acre property near Molalla, Oregon, America’s food supply was still bound directly with the seasons.
 Home economics was an important job for farm wives, cooking daily meals and gathering and attending to the garden.